-There are certain modalities to be followed for a fugitive to be extradited from Cameroon.
+Certain modalities must be followed for a fugitive to be extradited from Cameroon.
 The Criminal Procedure Code provides the conditions for extradition.
-With regards to cyber matters, same conditions apply since there is no other special law regulating the area, except in cases where there exists an extradition treaty.
+With regard to cyber matters, the same conditions apply since there is no other special law regulating the area, except in cases where there exists an extradition treaty.

-The general rule is that no Cameroonian citizen shall be extradited, except otherwise provided by law [46].
-The law under consideration here refers to relevant national laws, international conventions and extradition treaties that Cameroon may have with other states.
+The general rule is that no Cameroonian citizen shall be extradited except otherwise provided by law [46].
+The law under consideration here refers to relevant national laws, international conventions, and extradition treaties Cameroon may have with other states.